li-darren/SFTP-Remote-Server-Explorer/README.md

 A remote server file explorer that supports
 - Navigating, renaming, and deleting files
-- Opening and editing files (auto update to server)
+- Opening and editing files (auto upload changes)
 - Drag and Drop To and From Local Explorer

 Login Screen: